paunstefan/macro9/README.md

 To be able to be configured, the MACRO9 opens an USB serial port, in addition to the USB HID interface.
 The communication is done using a few simple commands.

+The config is saved in the Pico on-board flash memory so it will persist after a power cycle.

 ### Configuration protocol

 Key config structure: